awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 The length of time, in seconds, for which Amazon SQS can reuse a data key to encrypt or decrypt messages before calling AWS KMS again\.
 An integer representing seconds, between 60 seconds \(1 minute\) and 86,400 seconds \(24 hours\)\.
 The default is 300 \(5 minutes\)\.
 For more information, see [Understanding the data key reuse period](sqs-key-management.md#sqs-how-does-the-data-key-reuse-period-work)\.
 In the unlikely event of being unable to reach AWS KMS, Amazon SQS continues to use the cached data key until a connection is reestablished\.

-**Customer master key ID**
+**KMS key ID**
-The alias, alias ARN, key ID, or key ARN of an AWS managed customer master key \(CMK\) or a custom CMK—in your account or in another account\.
-While the alias of the AWS managed CMK for Amazon SQS is always `alias/aws/sqs`, the alias of a custom CMK can, for example, be `alias/MyAlias`\.
-You can use these CMKs to protect the messages in Amazon SQS queues\.
+The alias, alias ARN, key ID, or key ARN of an AWS managed KMS key or a custom KMS key—in your account or in another account\.
+While the alias of the AWS managed KMS key for Amazon SQS is always `alias/aws/sqs`, the alias of a custom KMS key can, for example, be `alias/MyAlias`\.
+You can use these KMS keys to protect the messages in Amazon SQS queues\.
 Keep the following in mind:
-+ If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
++ If you don't specify a custom KMS key, Amazon SQS uses the AWS managed KMS key for Amazon SQS\.
-+ The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
++ The first time you use the AWS Management Console to specify the AWS managed KMS key for Amazon SQS for a queue, AWS KMS creates the AWS managed KMS key for Amazon SQS\.
-+ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.
++ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed KMS key for Amazon SQS\.
-You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Customer managed keys** section of the AWS KMS console or the `[CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)` AWS KMS action\.
-For more information, see [Customer Master Keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For more examples of CMK identifiers, see [KeyId](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
-For information about finding CMK identifiers, see [Find the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+You can create KMS keys, define the policies that control how KMS keys can be used, and audit KMS key usage using the **Customer managed keys** section of the AWS KMS console or the `[CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)` AWS KMS action\.
+For more information, see [KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more examples of KMS key identifiers, see [KeyId](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
+For information about finding KMS key identifiers, see [Find the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 There are additional charges for using AWS KMS\.
 For more information, see [Estimating AWS KMS costs](sqs-key-management.md#sqs-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.

 **Envelope Encryption**
 The security of your encrypted data depends in part on protecting the data key that can decrypt it\.
-Amazon SQS uses the CMK to encrypt the data key and then the encrypted data key is stored with the encrypted message\.
-This practice of using a master key to encrypt data keys is known as envelope encryption\.
+Amazon SQS uses the KMS key to encrypt the data key and then the encrypted data key is stored with the encrypted message\.
+This practice of using a KMS key to encrypt data keys is known as envelope encryption\.
 For more information, see [Envelope Encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption) in the *AWS Encryption SDK Developer Guide*\.